bloom-works/handbook/sections/your-first-few-weeks.md

 We’ll issue you a Google-based @bloomworks.digital email address, which serves as your entry point to all the other tools.
 This is the main address you’ll use to communicate with folks outside of Bloom, and for more formal Bloom messages.

+You'll need to set up multi-factor authentication (MFA) on your Bloom Google account.
+You can choose from several methods.
+We suggest using an authenticator app like Google Authenticator, Microsoft Authenticator, or 1Password.
+If you prefer, you can use a security key—a small USB device that you touch to confirm your login.
+SMS is the least secure option, and we don’t recommend it.

 We also use Google Calendar, Google Meet (as an alternative to Zoom), and Google Groups (for managing permissions and comms).
 You’ll also get a @govbloom.com email address because not all systems recognize .digital domains.

 We currently have two shared Google calendars that are available for all Bloomers:

 * [Bloom Calendar](https://calendar.google.com/calendar/u/0?cid=Z292Ymxvb20uY29tX2FubzYxYXZpbGx2bDI3NjdpMHZmamg5Y2NnQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) 🔒 is where we document Out of Office time, operations deadlines of importance, and general info that needs to be shared with the whole team.
 * [Bloom Business Development Calendar](https://calendar.google.com/calendar/u/0?cid=Y19rYWtmOWM0aXVqa3UxcWZwdTdzdTJtaWNhc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) 🔒 is where we track proposal timelines, BD-related events, etc.

+#### Chrome browser
+We encourage you to use Google Chrome for Bloom work.
+Set up a separate Chrome profile tied to your Bloom Google Workspace account in order to keep your work and personal activities distinct.
+That way, your personal browsing stays private and isn’t impacted by our security measures at work.

+Setting up a separate profile is easy and ensures that both your work and play can happen smoothly—without getting in each other's way!

 #### Slack